 Anyway, the recalled hip implants include Stryker’s Rejuvenate and ABG II modular-neck stems.
 These are devices used to help the surgeons correct for anatomical abnormalities, by customizing the implant to the patient.
 Problems with the devices include corrosion, which can cause inflammation in the body with symptoms of pain and swelling.
 The original press release for the Rejuvenate hip implant stated that “Laboratory testing demonstrates the compatibility of these materials without concern for fretting and corrosion.”

-Regardless of whether patients are experiencing pain or other symptoms, they should contact their orthopedic surgeons to determine whether a revision surgery is necessary, or whether the surgeon recommends monitoring of the implant.
-It’s not a bad idea to contact a lawyer, either.
+Regardless of whether patients are experiencing pain or other symptoms, they should contact their orthopedic surgeons to determine whether revision surgery is necessary, or whether the surgeon recommends monitoring of the implant.
+It’s not a bad idea to contact a lawyer.
 Medical device lawsuits have strict deadlines, and the failure to file a lawsuit within a short amount of time means that a lawsuit might not be allowed.
 For many patients, the clock may start ticking with this notice of recall.

 Stryker set up a website for patients affected by the recall.
 Not much information there.
 Shocker.